mikerhodes/github-to-omnifocus/README.md

 pr_project = "GitHub PRs"
 ```

-- Auth token can be generated at https://github.com/settings/tokens.
-They should
-    have `notifications`, `repo` and `user` scope.
-Strictly `notifications` is
-    not required, but it's a feature I'd like to add.
 - Using the same project name for `issue_project` and `pr_project` isn't
     supported right now.
 - The `api_url` for a GitHub Enterprise install will look something like